Skip to the Content

 An AIC designation must be completed within 10 years of becoming a Candidate Member.
 National and Provincial membership dues are collected each September.

-A Candidate must complete 24 continuing professional development credits every two-year cycle including a One-Day Professional Practice Seminar (7 credits) and five discretionary credits.
+A Candidate must complete 24 continuing professional development credits every two-year cycle including a One-Day Professional Practice Seminar (5 credits) and discretionary credits.

 Completing a Course Per Year (CPY), keeps Candidates on track to their designation and degree.
 Candidates are expected to advance their formal education, completing one university credit course (12 CPD credits) each cycle.